 Australian domain name registrations work differently to the rest of the world.
-Dare I say better, without coming across as being arrogant?
-The reason I say better is because the Australian domain system offers a certain degree of user protection.
+We think better.
+The reason for this is because the Australian domain system offers a certain degree of user protection.

 In Australia (or outside of Australia) someone cannot register a dot au (.au) domain without having an Australian Business Number (ABN) first.
 This needs to be registered through the proper channels set down by the Australian government.
 Either in your own personal capacity, in which you are limited to your name and exact line of business, or more flexibly, in a business name, whereby you have a bit more freedom to justify the domains that suit your business.

-Straight away this eliminates potential businesses registering a domain name for the sake of it, i.e. in case their business takes off, or in case they go into business one day.
-They have to be serious contenders who have already registered their business name.
+Straight away this eliminates potential businesses registering a domain name just for the sake of it, i.e. in case their business takes off, or in case they go into business one day, or to block competitors, etc. They have to be serious contenders who have already registered their business name in Australia.
 This system also protects existing and future Australian businesses to a certain degree, by getting the domain name that matches their business.

 The way it works is that once you have your ABN, you are entitled to register dot au (.au) domain names for your business; however the domains have to be an exact match or have a close and substantial connection to your business name.
 The ABN’s are controlled under the typical business and company name protection laws, thereby not allowing two entities to register the exact same names if they are in the same line of business.
 These laws therefore filter down to the domain level.

 In most countries around the world, almost any domain can be registered by anyone.
 This includes the world’s major commercial standard, the .com.
 What this means is that anyone, in their personal or company’s capacity can register a domain without justifying the need for it.
 This was a major occurrence around the .com era in 2000.
 People and businesses registering all kinds of domain names hoping that a company would eventually become successful enough to “need” it and not care what they pay for it!
-This practice still exists with many businesses still making a living out of it.
+This practice still exists.

 You get 2 types of ways this was, and still is, practised:

 As you can see the second approach could be likened to speculating and purchasing hot property by purchasing a piece of land and selling it once it appreciates; or losing money if it doesn’t appreciate!
-This is an honest investment opportunity whereby you are willing to take a risk, as opposed to the first approach whereby it could be compared to someone moving in on an existing valuable piece of land that someone else unknowingly owns or has an interest in.
-And then, knowing how valuable it is, trying to sell it back to the rightful owners at a profit.
-Very difficult to explain (it almost doesn’t make sense) and thereby proves the unethical behaviour of it.
+This is an honest investment opportunity whereby you are willing to take a risk, as opposed to the first approach which is clearly trying to profit off someone else's property.